© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric linear boundary on Stonygate Moor, 550m west of Warren House Farm is a scheduled monument protected by Historic England under reference 1020695.
 View the official record →

-Prehistoric linear boundary on Stonygate Moor, 550m west of Warren House Farm is a prehistoric earthwork surviving as a linear ditch and bank system on the upland moorland of Yorkshire.
+Prehistoric linear boundary on Stonygate Moor, 550m west of Warren House Farm is a scheduled ancient monument located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020695.

 Prehistoric linear boundary on Stonygate Moor, 550m west of Warren House Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020695.